 The entire inventory of Entergy fossil generation units was reviewed at a limited depth, and a significant sample of data from select units was reviewed in greater detail.
-Generation units were selected for detailed audit trail reviews based primarily on relative contribution to the 2022 corporate GHG emissions inventory, e.g., using the 1% de minimus accounting methodology/reporting threshold of Entergy's GHG inventory, as unit selection screening priority.
-Other considerations in selecting units for detailed review included large, "sister" units at the same selected generation plant, availability of facility fuel usage validation data (for gasfired facilities, and to account for some overlap with last year's samples (to test for any changes).
+Generation units were selected for detailed reviews based primarily on relative contribution to the 2023 corporate GHG emissions inventory, e.g., using the 1% de minimus accounting methodology/reporting threshold of Entergy's GHG inventory, as unit selection screening priority.

-The twenty-two (22) generation units listed below were selected for this more detailed desktop review included the following 4 coal and 13 natural gas units (in addition to the five [5] total units from the site meeting contacts at Ouachita and Lewis Creek gas plants):
+The thirty-one (31) generation units listed below were selected for this desktop review, including the following 5 coal and 26 natural gas units (in addition to the two [2] total units from the site meeting contacts at the Ninemile Point gas plant: Units 4 and 5):